j-greig/greig/_posts/2016-06-05-insideyou.md

 title: 'It&#8217;s inside you.'
 date: 2016-06-05T18:52:51+00:00

 excerpt: '<p>When everything turns to shit and you want to crawl up into a ball and admit defeat, it’s not because you’ve reached the end of the road.
-It’s because you’ve forgotten what fuels your fire.</p>'layout: post
+It’s because you’ve forgotten what fuels your fire.</p>'
+layout: post
 permalink: /insideyou/
 categories:
   - Uncategorised